BenPowellDev/ii-tech-task-benp/README.md

 Create Account -> Look for products -> Purchase -> Realise you've wasted all your money and submit a contact us form for a refund :D

-.env included as it is a generic site, but thought it good practice to use it just incase.
+I've included the .env as even though it is a generic site and the information isn't sensitive, I thought it good practice to use it just incase.

 Also worth noting, the amount of times I was hit with a 'This website is under heavy load' message is tragic :(, thought all my tests were broken, If you run the tests and encounter failures, check the attached video as it will show the page is under heavy load.